Backslash Commands Reference¶

 mode), an interactive interface appears:

-Features: - Visual Selection: Checkbox-style interface with arrow key navigation - Multi-Select: Use spacebar to select/deselect multiple columns - Keyboard Controls: - โ/โ Arrow keys: Navigate between columns
+Features: - Visual Selection: Checkbox-style interface with arrow key navigation - Multi-Select: Use spacebar to select/deselect multiple columns - Keyboard Controls: - โ/โ Arrow keys: Navigate between columns - Space: Toggle column selection - Enter: Confirm selection and show results - Ctrl+C: Abort query and return to prompt (doesn't exit DBCrust)

 Example Usage: